opener-project/ner-base/README.md

 4. Push to the branch (`git push origin features/my-new-feature`)
 5. If you're confident, merge your changes into master.

-IXA EHU-OPENNLP-NERC-EN module
+IXA EHU-NERC module
 ==================

-This module provides a simple wrapper that uses Apache OpenNLP programatically to recognize and classify Named Entities (NERC) in running text.
+This module uses Apache OpenNLP programatically to perform Named Entity Recognition; it has been developed by the IXA NLP Group (ixa.si.ehu.es).

++ Dutch and Spanish models trained using CoNLL 2002 dataset (75.92 F1 and 79.92 F1 respectively).
-The NERC model have been trained using the English CoNLL 2003 data and are provided by the IXA NLP Group (ixa.si.ehu.es), University of the Basque Country (F1 84.80).
++ English and German models have been trained using CoNLL 2003 dataset (84.80 F1 and 61.48 F1 respectively).
++ Italian model trained using Evalita 2009 dataset (72.88 F1).

-Version 1.0 of ehu-opennlp-nerc-en is being developed as part of the 7th Framework OpeNER European Project.
+Developed as part of the 7th Framework OpeNER European Project.

 Contents
 ========